- the subversion of absolute beginning

-- the young and contemporary Florentine female is thus mediated by the venerable Roman poet, in an act of extraordinary imaginative license
+- The young and contemporary Florentine female is thus mediated by the venerable Roman poet, in an act of extraordinary imaginative license

 - Beatrice is characterized in Inferno 2 as a speaker; this is a crucial inversion of the persona of the lyric lady, who does not speak